 Dr. Kittles’ has a strong commitment to mentoring students in his laboratory, including high school and undergraduate students; graduate, medical and post-baccalaureate students; and post-doctoral fellows and residents.

 He has been an invited lecturer at conferences and institutions, both nationally and internationally, and has served on numerous peer-review panels, including the National Cancer Institute, National Institute of Environmental Health Science, National Human Genome Research Institute and Department of Defense Congressionally Directed Medical Research Program in Prostate Cancer.
-He is a member of the Board of Scientific Counselors (BSC) of the National Human Genome Research Institute.
+He is currently the Chair of Minorities in Cancer Research, AACR.

 He is the recipient of numerous honors and awards, including theGrio’s “100 Making History Today, Class of 2013”; the 2012 Black History Maker Award from the University of Illinois at Chicago Chancellor’s Committee on the Status of Blacks; Ebony magazine’s 2010 “Power 100”; the 2008 Genetic Research Excellence Award, one of The Prostate Net® “In the Know Awards,” recognizing efforts to eliminate health disparities; the Gondobay Manga Foundation’s 2009 Chairman’s Honoree; the 2009 American Scholars Inaugural Ball Honoree; and N’DIGO magazine’s 2009 N’Medicine Award.
 In March 2012, he delivered the keynote address at the United Nations General Assembly’s “International Day of Remembrance of Victims of Slavery and the Transatlantic Slave Trade.”

-He is author of more than 130 peer-reviewed scientific journal articles and several book chapters.
-He is an editorial board member for Cancer Research, guest editor for Prostate Cancer, and reviewer for numerous other biomedical research journals.
+He is author of more than 160 peer-reviewed scientific journal articles and several book chapters.

 Dr. Kittles’ research interests include prostate cancer risk and the role of genes and environment.
 His work on understanding the role of vitamin D in aggressive prostate cancer may lead to better treatments and prevention.
 His laboratory is focused on identifying genetic and environmental contributions to cancer risk and treatment outcomes, including understanding the complex issues surrounding race, genetic ancestry and health disparities.